penguinpowernz/nagent/README.md

 - [ ] general refactor to make the code easier to understand
 - [ ] don't touch output that is already in JSON
 - [ ] add hinting to section names for generic parsers
+- [ ] add environment variables for passing secrets to scripts